iggredible/Learn-Vim/ch01_starting_vim.md

 ## Help

-Throughout the book, I will refer you to various Vim help pages.
+Throughout this guide, I will refer you to various Vim help pages.
 You can access the help page by typing the following Command-line command:

 ```
 :help